 The college's academic and occupational offerings have grown significantly over the years.
-As of mid-2019, the college now offers 92 associate degree programs, up from 49 a decade ago.
-Among those academic opportunities are 23 associate degree for transfer (AD-T) programs.
-And, 71 more programs lead to workforce training certificates, approximately twice the number offered 10 years ago.
+As of mid-2020, the college offered 99 associate degree programs, up from 56 a decade ago.
+Another 106 programs led to workforce training certificates, more than twice the number from 10 years ago.
 Academic programs are numerous and varied, ranging from animation to welding.
-Expanding students' transfer options are 24 associate degree programs that provide guaranteed transfer to the California State University system.
-These transfer programs include administration of justice, communication studies, computer science, early childhood education, elementary teacher education, mathematics, and physics.
+Expanding students' transfer options were 31 associate degree programs that provide guaranteed transfer to the California State University system.